-First, only sectors are considered where prices are established on the market.
+First, only those sectors are considered where prices are established on the market.
 The intuition behind is that in order for productivity to be reflected in wages and prices, wages and prices need to be determined by market forces.
-This is obviously not the case for public administration and defence, compulsory social security, education, health and social work are disregarded in our analysis.
+This is obviously not the case for public administration and defence, compulsory social security, education, health and social work that are disregarded in our analysis.
 Therefore, these sectors are excluded from our analysis.

-Second, the tradable sector comprises either only industry or industry and agriculture.
+Second, the tradable sector comprises either only industry (PROD1_T) or industry and agriculture (PROD2_T).
 Using the rule of thumb established by Canzoneri et al. 1999, agriculture is more likely to be tradable than not as agricultural exports account for more than 10% of agricultural output (around 16% from 2004 to 2006).
 Nevertheless, the reason for not considering agriculture is that it still to a certain extent receives government subsidies.
-Recently, some voiced the view that services are increasingly becoming tradable in nature.
-For this reason, a third variant includes industry and trade, hotels & restaurants and transport & telecommunication.
-The remaining sectors are considered as market non-tradables.
-Table 1 below gives a detailed overview of the 5 different measures of the productivity differential.
+So we either include agriculture into the tradable sector or omit it completely from the analyses.
+Recently, some voiced the view that services are increasingly becoming tradable in nature (see e.g. Randveer and Rell, 2002; Hinnosar et al, 2003; MacDonald and Wójcik, 2004 and Mihaljek and Klau, 2004).
+For this reason, service sectors are included in the third and the fourth variant, such as shown in Table 1a (PROD3_T and PROD4_T).
+Table 1b below gives a detailed overview of the composition of the four different measures of the productivity differential for Macedonia.
+The productivity measures for the foreign countries follow the same logic.
+The difference is that for Macedonia's largest trade partners, we do not disaggregated data for trade&retail&repair +have hotels&restaurants +transport&storage&communications and these sectors are treated together.